 Almanac okresu Praha 13, 1934

-His brother Jindřich, on the other hand, could not decide to flee for a long time.
-Although he had the foresight to bring his family to safety, he did not want to leave his company in Prague.
-In June 1939, he was dismissed as factory director by the National Socialists and arrested shortly afterwards.
-He was first sent to Dachau concentration camp and then to Buchenwald.
-His family was able to ransom him for a large sum of money.
-He wanted to emigrate to the USA from Portugal, but died on the threshold of freedom during a stopover of his passenger ship in Cuba in May 1941.
+His brother Jindřich, on the other hand, can not bring himself to flee for a long time.
+Although he has the foresight to bring his family to safety, he does not want to leave his company in Prague.
+In June 1939, he is dismissed as factory director by the National Socialists and arrested shortly afterwards.
+He is first sent to Dachau concentration camp and then to Buchenwald.
+His family is able to ransom him for a large sum of money.
+He wants to emigrate to the USA from Portugal, but dies on the threshold of freedom during a stopover of his passenger ship in Cuba in May 1941.

 Plundering the art collection